 If you do, it will show you if you played the wrong note, if you played on time or if you were a bit late immediately after you played.

-What I also like about the eMedia Piano and Keyboard Method is that each melody has accompaniment.
-Of course it is a midi file so depending on your sound card, the sound can be a bit "plastic".
+What I like about the eMedia Piano and Keyboard Method is that each melody has accompaniment if you choose it.
+Of course, it is a midi file, so depending on your sound card, the sound can be a bit "plastic".

-I discovered by accident that if you right click, hold down and select (like highlighting), a part of the staff, you get a blue square around it.
+I discovered by accident that if you right-click, hold down and select (like highlighting) a part of the staff, you get a blue square around it.
 Then when you listen and play along with the melody or accompaniment, it loops over and over that same section only.

 This is terrific if you need to practice one section a bit extra and not the whole piece from the beginning.
 So just select a part that you have difficulties with, and it will loop again and again while you play along until you really can play it!

-The piano accompaniment has a controller with which you can change the speed, so you can play it as slow or fast as you want, which is another great feature.
+The piano accompaniment has a controller with which you can change the speed.
+So you can play it as slow or fast as you want, which is another great feature!

-You will practice to hear if the melody moves up or down, steps and skips and such.
+You will practice hearing if the melody moves up or down, steps and skips, and such.
 A simple but effective way of mixing in some ear training too.

-I find eMedia Piano and Keyboard Method is good quality piano learning software at a great price.
-Plus- you can download it immediately and start learning today!
+I find eMedia Piano and Keyboard Method is good quality piano learning software at an affordable price.